All Episodes

 It does.

-And and also there's a pattern here.
+And also, there's a pattern here.

-I mean, you did some very interesting research you were sharing with me earlier.
+I mean, you did some very interesting research.

-I mean, the thing that is so appalling about Epstein is not only the fact of no we know what he did and what he did to these young women and and and other people, uh we know that he has had kick gloves in in terms of the way that law enforcement has dealt with him going back more than 20 years.
+I mean, the thing that is so appalling about Epstein is not only the fact of we know what he did and what he did to these young women and other people.

 It seems that this guy is untouchable.